MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 To try out the Windows Mixed Reality OpenXR Runtime, you can install the <a href="https://www.microsoft.com/store/productId/9n5cvvl23qbt" target="_blank">Mixed Reality OpenXR Developer Portal app</a>.
 This app provides a demo scene that exercises various features of OpenXR, along with a System Status page that provides key information about the active runtime and the current headset.

-If using the emulator, the easiest way to install the Mixed Reality OpenXR Developer Portal is using [Device Portal](using-the-windows-device-portal.md), by navigating to the "OpenXR" page and then clicking the "Install" button under "Developer Features". (this works on a physical HoloLens 2 device as well)
+If using the emulator, the easiest way to install the Mixed Reality OpenXR Developer Portal is using [Windows Device Portal](using-the-windows-device-portal.md), by navigating to the "OpenXR" page and then clicking the "Install" button under "Developer Features". (this works on a physical HoloLens 2 device as well)

 ![Mixed Reality OpenXR Developer Portal app](images/mixed-reality-openxr-developer-portal.png)